-- Purity - Oxygen used for mixing nitrox breathing gas should meet the purity levels for "Medical 1.
-Grade" (U.S.P.) or "Aviator Grade" standards. - 2.
-In addition to the AAUS Air Purity Guidelines (Section 5.40), the following standard should be met for breathing air that is either - Placed in contact with oxygen concentrations greater than 40%, or a. - Used in nitrox production by the partial pressure mixing method with gas b. mixtures containing greater than 40% oxygen as the enriching agent:
+- 1. Oxygen used for mixing nitrox breathing gas should meet the purity levels for "Medical Grade" (U.S.P.) or "Aviator Grade" standards. - 2.
+In addition to the AAUS Air Purity Guidelines (Section 5.40), the following standard should be met for breathing air that is either - a.
+Placed in contact with oxygen concentrations greater than 40%, or - b.
+Used in nitrox production by the partial pressure mixing method with gas mixtures containing greater than 40% oxygen as the enriching agent:

 Air Purity: CGA Grade E (Section 5.40)

-Condensed Hydrocarbons 3 5mg/m
+Condensed Hydrocarbons 5mg/m 3

-Hydrocarbon Contaminants No greater than 0.1 mg/m ^{3}
+Hydrocarbon Contaminants No greater than 0.1 mg/m 3